-Section 6.2 Receiving Care From a Religious Non-Medical Health Care Institution
+Section 6.2 Receiving Care From a Religious Non-Medical Health Care Institution required under federal, state, or local law.

 To get care from a religious non-medical health care institution, you must sign a legal document that says you are conscientiously opposed to getting medical treatment that is "non-excepted."